 Cotton growers paid $8.40 per acre for their planting seed.
 In 2004, 10 pounds of BtRR cotton seed cost $14.90 and growers paid an additional tech fee of $3.82 per pound, bringing the total cost for planting seed to $53.10 per acre.

-Farmers growing kenaf as a rotational cash crop without the extra costs of seeds, pesticides, herbicides, water and fertilizer could soon have a way to increase their profits and be willing to take a risk for higher profit.
+Farmers growing kenaf as a rotational cash crop without the extra costs of seeds, pesticides, herbicides, water and fertilizer should see an increase in profits and preparing soil for higher yields in soy fields following a season of kenaf.

-In addition to this, farmers could qualify for $15.00/ton of CO2 sequestered per acre.
-That is $150.00/acre just growing kenaf as a rotational cash crop.
-Indigo Ag
+In addition to this, farmers could qualify for additional income from CO2 sequestered per acre just growing kenaf as a rotational cash crop.
+ReGen Network

 Now is the time for investors to look into and plan for the emerging markets in the USA kenaf industries.